+[2nd paragraph of sec.
+2.5 (Initial conditions) essentially rewrote and extended.]
 The SuPerMAP points were initialized at 50 ka BP with steady state vertical profiles calculated using the geothermal heat flux at 2 km depth and averaged surface temperatures from 400 ka long runs from a limited number points as boundary conditions (see Overduin et al. (2019) for more details).
 By using these long term averages - longer than the time scale proposed by Malakhova and Eliseev (2017) to be neccesary for the deep sediments to become into equilibrium - this approach rules out transient effects in the deeper parts of the sediments.
 In the period 50 ka BP to the LGM 23.5 ka BP the SuPerMAP model was run using the boundary conditions as described in Overduin et al (2019).
-To diminish initial shocks and transient effects from changing the model from SuPerMAP to JSBACH in year 1850, several different ways of doing the transition from the idealized upper boundary conditions described in Overduin et al. (2019) to the "realistic" forcing from MPI-ESM (assuming that the benthic temperatures from the preindustrial period (1850-1873) of the CMIP6 runs are representative for the entire holocene), were tested (Fig. RA1).
-The approach resulting in the least "noise" turned out to be an interpolation from 23.5 ka BP to 1 ka BP, keeping the forcing constant over the last 1000 years of the SuPerMAP runs.
-How this interpolative approach exactly compares to the $O(10^4)$ year time scale proposed by Malakhova and Eliseev (2020) for adjusting the sediments to the forcing is not completely clear, but it is at least at the same order of magnitude.

-In the manuscript, it may it may not have been made sufficiently clear, that our runs reuse the SuPerMAP runs before the LGM, only modifying the last part of the forcing compared to the experiment presented in Overduin et al. (2019).
+To diminish initial shocks and transient effects from changing the model from SuPerMAP to JSBACH in year 1850, several different ways of doing the transistion from the idealized upper boundary conditions described in Overduin et al. (2019) to the "realistic" forcing from MPI-ESM (assuming that the benthic temperatures from the preindustrial period (1850-1873) of the CMIP6 runs are representative for the entire holocene), were tested (Fig. RB1).
+The one resulting in the least "noise" turn out to be an interpolation from 23.5 ka BP to 1 ka BP, keeping the forcing constant over the last 1000 years of the SuPerMAP runs.
+How this interpolative approach exactly compares to the O(104) year time scale suggested in Malakhova and Eliseev (2020) for adjusting the sediments to the forcing is not completely clear, but at least at the same order of magnitude.
+In the paper, it may it may not have been made sufficiently clear, that our runs reuse the SuPerMAP runs before the LGM, only modifying the last part of the forcing compared to the experiment presented in Overduin et al. (2019).
 This may have given rise to the impression that our total spin-up length is only 23.5ka, which would, indeed, limit the usage of our study.
 We will clarify this in the revised version of the manuscript.

-Fig. RA1: Tested forcing pathways for the SuPerMAP spin-up runs.
+Fig. RB1: Tested forcing pathways for the SuPerMAP spin-up runs.